From the Dolomites to the Adria

 The tour price already includes the statutory insolvency insurance.
 In addition, we recommend that you take out travel cancellation insurance upon receipt of your travel confirmation in order to protect yourself against financial disadvantages in the event of travel cancellation, interruption of travel, illness or accident.

 Lake Dobbiaco is a small alpine lake in Val Pusteria.
 Lake Dobbiaco is situated in-between two nature parks: the Sesto Dolomites nature park as well as the Fanes-Sennes-Braies nature park.
 This lake originated from several rockfalls in antiquity and its inlet and outlet is the Rienza river.
 Round the lake five bunkers were built, as Mussolini wanted to protect the access roads to Italy in 1939.
-These constructions were part of the Alpine wall, a protective barrier dating back to WWII.
 Since 2000 there has also been a nature trail, which offers about two hours of pleasant walking.
 This trail offers eleven panels providing useful information about flora and fauna and even issues several challenges.

 Bruck Castle, Lienz